photoprism/photoprism/CODE_OF_CONDUCT.md

 ## Dos and Don’ts ##

-To help you understand what to do and what not to do, we've created this non-exhaustive list of "dos and don'ts."
+The following non-exhaustive list provides specific guidelines and examples:

 - Don't ask for deadlines
 - Don't be afraid to ask other silly questions